 An article on the different types and sizes of RUBI trowels and a short description on how to choose the right one.

 Probably every tiler has found himself in a situation where he couldn’t decide between two or more tools and wondered which one would be the most suitable for him.
-After the last article about RUBI cutting wheels, today we will talk more about another important accessory for tile setters.
-We’ll talk about trowels, their dimensions and how to apply glue with them.
-This article should remind you of some basic information about applying adhesive, to facilitate your decision-making when choosing a metal trowel (the so-called toothed trowel) on the example of the use of trowels with different shapes and sizes of teeth from the company RUBI.
+After last week’s article on RUBI cutting wheels, today we’ll talk more about another important accessory for tilers.
+We’ll talk about trowels, their dimensions and applying glue with them.
+This article should remind you of some basic information about glue application, make it easier to make a decision when choosing a metal trowel (the so-called toothed trowel), using RUBI trowels with different tooth shapes and sizes as an example.

 The basic rules of tile installation are that the adhesive should cover at least 85% of the total area under the tile in a dry environment (most floors, fireplaces, etc.).
-In humid environments (showers, bath surrounds, etc.), coverage of at least 95% of the total area should be maintained.
-Plus, the adhesive should overlap all four corners of the tile.
-Checking that the adhesive has been applied correctly is quite easy after the tile has been peeled off.
-There should be no visible strips of adhesive on its underside and it should completely cover the back of the tile and the substrate.
+In wet environments (showers, tub surrounds, etc.), a minimum of 95% of the total area should be covered.
+Additionally, the adhesive should overlap all four corners of the tile.
+Checking the correct application of the adhesive is quite easy after the tile has been peeled off.
+There should be no visible strips of adhesive on the underside of the tile and it should completely cover the back of the tile and the substrate.

 We can certainly agree that there is no one-size-fits-all type of trowel and no one-size-fits-all size of tines for adhesive application.
 Its shape and size should depend on the type of tiles you will be gluing, as well as the properties of the adhesive and the substrate.
-The applied adhesive should be “just right” for a firm and durable bonding of the tile.
+The adhesive applied should be “just right” for a firm and durable bond to the tile.

 Smoothers and their dimensions

 The shape, size (dimension) and tooth spacing of the trowel are the basic parameters of each trowel designed for adhesive application.
-This lets you know how much adhesive will remain on the substrate after it has been spread and also after the tile has been laid.
+They let you know how much adhesive will remain on the substrate after it has been spread and also after the tile has been laid.

 RUBI produces trowels for tile setters in two basic ranges: square-toothed and U-shaped.
 They differ in the width of the projections (gap between the teeth) and the height of the projections.